-This exciting accommodated overland tour will take you from Pretoria to Cape Town via Kruger, Matobo, Chobe and Etosha National Parks, to see fantastic African wildlife.
+This exciting accommodated adventure tour will take you from Pretoria to Cape Town via Kruger, Matobo, Chobe and Etosha National Parks, to see fantastic African wildlife.
 Trek the biggest dunes in the world's oldest desert, feel the spray of the Victoria Falls and travel the waterways of the Okavango Delta.
-Explore the magic of Southern Africa, leaving you with new friends, and unforgettable memories of this overland experience.
+Explore the magic of Southern Africa, leaving you with new friends, and unforgettable memories of this African experience.

 Please note: This tour will depart from Pretoria in 2019 – please contact Acacia for departure hotel details.